LT-IntroToAI-SY2324/a2-movie-chatbot-ethai1/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+The most difficult part of completing the match function was debugging as there was a ton of places were an error could be and I had to spam print statements everywhere to figure out what was going on.

 2. Explain how you could use the match function for extracting information from a movie database.
+We could extract information from a movie database by using the match function to figure out what the user is searching for and find it in out database and print it out to the terminal.